AP Photo By Tom DiPace

 According to Heffner, smokeless tobacco contains 30 known carcinogens and causes numerous cancers including mouth, tongue, cheek, gum, throat, esophageal and pancreatic.

 Currently, about 50,000 cases of oral cancers are diagnosed in the U.S. every year and the use of alcohol and tobacco – particularly chewing tobacco or snuff – greatly increases a person’s risk of developing one (other risk factors include prolonged sun exposure and the human papilloma virus or HPV).
-Tobacco use (including chewing tobacco and snuff) is also responsible for 90 percent of squamous head and neck cancers.
+According to the National Institutes of Health, at least 75 percent of head and neck cancers are related to use of tobacco (including smokeless tobacco) and alcohol.
+People who use both are at the greatest risk for these cancers.

 Baseball’s Babe Ruth, Curt Flood and Bill Tuttle all died of oral cancers thought to be related to their tobacco and/or alcohol use; Brett Butler, who was diagnosed with tonsil cancer in 1996, also attributes his diagnosis to his former snuff use and has since become an ardent anti-tobacco advocate.